The Invisible Handshake: Persistent Overpricing by Adaptive Market Agents: Model

-\end{restatable} \begin{proof} The proof proceeds by induction, we have $P_1 > 0$ by construction.
-Regarding the induction step, for every $t \ge 1$ such that $P_t > 0$, we have $P_{t+1} > 0$, where $P_{t+1} = (P_t + \delta_t) \noise_{t+1}$.
-By \cref{ass:priceformation}, $\noise_t > 0$ for all $t$, therefore $(P_t + \delta_t)\e_{t+1} > 0$ holds as long as $P_t + \delta_t > 0$.
-When $Q_t > 0$, by \cref{eq:delta}, it holds that $\delta_t > 0$.
-When $Q_t < 0$, we have that $P_t + \beta_t \sqrt{-Q_t} > 0$ by \cref{eq:priceposassumption}.
-Conversely, if \cref{eq:priceposassumption} is violated on any round $t^\star$, then $P_{t^\star} < 0$ on such round if $Q_{t^\star} < 0$. \end{proof} Additionally, we are interested in \emph{feasible} strategy profiles, which do not force the players into a short position. \begin{definition}[Feasible strategy profile] A strategy profile $\strat$ is feasible if it is price-positive and for all $t$ and for both players $p \in \{\maker, \taker\}$, it holds that $ \cash^p_t > 0 $ and $ \inv^p_t > 0 $ almost surely with respect to the (possible) internal randomization of $\strat$ and the noise $(\noise_t)_t$. \end{definition} As for price positivity, we provide a characterization of feasible strategy profiles. \begin{restatable}{lemma}{feasibilitycharacterization}[Feasibility characterization] A strategy profile is feasible if and only if it is price-positive and for all $t \ge 1$ the following set of inequalities holds:
+Here we are interested in \emph{feasible} strategy profiles that rule out short and leveraged positions. \begin{definition}[Feasible strategy profile] A strategy profile $\strat$ is feasible if it is price-positive and there exists a pair $(c, i) \in [0, \infty)^2$ such that, for all $t$ and for both players $p \in \{\maker, \taker\}$, it holds that $ \cash^p_t > c $ and $ \inv^p_t > i $ almost surely with respect to the (possible) internal randomization of $\strat$ and the shocks $(\noise_t)_t$. \end{definition} As for price positivity, we provide a characterization of feasible strategy profiles as a set of inequalities ensuring that the traded inventory and cash after each trade never exceed the players' reserves. \begin{restatable}{lemma}{feasibilitycharacterization}[Feasibility characterization] A price-positive strategy profile is feasible if and only if there exists a pair $(c, i) \in [0, \infty)^2$ such that, for all $t$ the following set of inequalities holds:

-This set of inequalities ensures that the traded inventory and cash after each trade never exceed the players' reserves, therefore the players have no need to borrow assets. \end{restatable} The proof of this result is by induction on $t$ and leverages the structure of the trades from \cref{tp:two-player-game}.
-See \cref{appendix} for the full proof.

-Finally, we define collusion.
-Collusion is always defined relative to a benchmark, typically of \emph{perfect competition}.
-In our setting, we define collusion as price divergence from a benchmark profile such that $\delta_t = 0$ for all $t\ge1$.
-There are two reasons for this choice.
-First, with perfect competition on information, it is known~\cite{grossman1980impossibility} that traded quantities vanish, which in our model corresponds to $Q_t=0$ and thus $\delta_t=0$.
-Second, in the classical view of perfect competition as price-taking~\cite{aumann1964markets}, no individual trade moves prices, which in our model corresponds to $\alpha_t = \beta_t = 0$ and thus $\delta_t = 0$.
-In both interpretations, $\delta_t = 0$ captures the ideal of a perfectly competitive market, making it a natural baseline against which to define collusive deviations.